NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

    Making note of the current state.
    Do this publicly so the Nix community writ large has a chance to weigh in.

+   The features to be stabilized should "stand alone", meaning that they should make sense and work both with and without further unstable features not yet undergoing the stabilization process.

 2. **Propose refinements of the functionality**

    It is reasonable to notice things that were not noticed before the audit.